DewanshBistaOfficial/DU-Final/README.md

 When generating the data, similar prompts could lead to collinearity, this was solved by adjusting the temperature, as well as changing prompt introductions

-Another challenge is dealing with ‘hallucinations’ since GPT has no verification mechanism for it’s answers, the trick was to not ask it factual questions but more qualitative ones
+Another challenge was dealing with ‘hallucinations’ since GPT has no verification mechanism for it’s answers, the trick was to not ask it factual questions but more qualitative ones

 Since GPT does not answer questions in a standardized format, there were issues extracting the exact answers needed from the response text this was partially solved by adding in a formatting line